Merry and Bright

 Simply cut the paper into the appropriate length and width to fit up inside the bottom of the candle holder, making sure that the ends overlap.
 Because the candle and paper are separated, you can use real candles, if you wish, or opt for the battery operated variety.

 To put martini glasses to use as Christmas candle holders, all you need is a bit of artificial snow, a wire evergreen stem and three or four red mini bells to mimic berries.

-The evergreen stems come in a package of ten for a buck and easily bend to your wishes.
-We used a battery-operated candle for safetys sake.
+The evergreen stems came in a package of ten and easily bend to your wishes.
+We used a battery-operated candle for safety’s sake.

 Two or three of these would look nice set at intervals down the middle of the dining room table.

 Enhance a grouping of seven pillar candles on a silver-colored tray by circling them with two evergreen stems and a few miniature pine cones.
 Add a gold ornament tied with some shiny curling ribbon.
 Keep the ornament in place by using a glue dot to adhere it to the tray.